 The Authority's 1993 Series Capital Appreciation Bonds were advance refunded in 2005.
 As a result, the liability for those bonds has been removed from the Authority.
-At December 31, 2022, the maturity value and accreted value of the bonds outstanding on the 1993 Series Capital Appreciation Bonds are \$1,105,000 and \$1,025,440, respectively.
+During the year ended December 31, 2023, the 1993 Series Capital Appreciation Bonds were paid in full.